-In the Williche language of Mapudungün, wekimün means new knowledge; the integration of new and traditional knowledge.
-The Wekimün Chilkatuwe School, located in the archipelago of Chiloé, Chile, integrates modern knowledge with traditional Williche cultural knowledge to produce a unique educational program that serves the needs of the local Williche communities.
-The Ultimate Outcome of the Wekimün School Project was to support a better quality of life for all Williche people, as decided by Williche people, through education that is faithful to the spirit of wekimün and based in culture, language, human and Indigenous rights, gender equity, and governance.
-Each of the Project’s goals were based upon principals of youth and community engagement, decolonized practices, gender equality, wellbeing, and human rights.
+In the Williche language of Mapudungün, wekimün means new knowledge; the integration of modern and traditional knowledge.
+The Wekimün Chilkatuwe School, located in Patagonia’s archipelago of Chiloé, Chile, integrates contemporary knowledge with Indigenous Williche cultural knowledge to produce a unique educational program that serves the needs of the local Williche communities.
+This school is the outcome of the Wekimün School Project, which was developed and facilitated to support a better quality of life for all Williche people – as defined by Williche people – through education that is faithful to the spirit of wekimün and based in culture, language, human and Indigenous rights, gender equity, and sustainable and inclusive governance.
+Each of the project’s goals were based upon principals of youth and community engagement, decolonized practices, gender equality, wellbeing, planetary health and human rights.

 The following mini-documentary provides an overview of the impact of the Wekimün Project.
 Visit our YouTube Channel here for the Spanish version.